Thomasvdw/ProgProject/design.md

 		- Use of solar radiation data from http://solargis.info/ to calculate the generated electricity per location.
 - Drawing the states of the US is from the us.json file.

+## Sketch of final product:

+See sketches map for both the map-view and the line graph-view.